pmoulton/my-setup/README.md

 Find it in the repo and choose the font in iTerm2.

 **Install a color scheme**
-Install the Aphelion-Solarized.itermcolors from the repo.
+Install the Perihelion-Solarized.itermcolors from the repo.